 Term time opening hours are Tuesday and Friday 3.15 pm – 6.15 pm; Saturday 1.00 pm – 4.00 pm, however there are clubs, classes and extra activities available; see the what’s on guide.

 What did we think?
 I haven’t been for over a year now – the opening hours make it tricky for us but we have been to a few of the home ed sessions and during school holidays.
-It can get really busy especially with older children and teenagers, so do think about this if you have small ones and keep an extra eye on them.
+A great place if you have kids of different ages.

 Have you been?
 What do you think?